Offices & Divisions

 The Deputy Vice-Chancellor (DVC Students) is responsible for the provision of excellent services and support to our students from initial enquiry through to Alumni, and is a member of the Vice-Chancellor's Leadership Team

 - Division of Marketing and Communication

-This portfolio includes the functions of Finance, Information Technology, Facilities Management and the Web Office and delivers professional services and support to the University community commanding the management and deployment of a significant asset base.
+This portfolio comprises the Divisions of Finance, Information Technology and Facilities Management and includes the Web Office, CSU Green and Office for Planning and Analytics.
+The Corporate Service Group delivers professional services and support to the University community commanding the management and deployment of a significant asset and information base.

-The Division of Human Resources is responsible for providing strategic leadership and advice to the University in the development of its policies and practices, to enhance the personal and professional development of its staff, and to enable managers at all levels to optimise the performance of their staff within a dynamic environment.
+The Division of People and Culture is responsible for providing strategic leadership and advice to the University in the development of its policies and practices, to enhance the personal and professional development of its staff, and to enable managers at all levels to optimise the performance of their staff within a dynamic environment.